 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 Every student who is interested in Fine & Studio Arts has to check out Truman State University.
+Students who graduate from the fine art program earn an average of $25,900 in their early career salary and $25,900 in their mid-career salary.
 Students who enjoy a more slow-paced life will treasure the school's location in the little town of Kirksville, Missouri.

 For students who wish to carry on following their bachelor's degree, Truman State University has graduate programs available.
 In addition to Truman State University being one top ranked colleges in Missouri, 17.1% of its undergraduates are from out-of-state.
 See every one of Truman State University's rankings to learn more.

 Any student who is interested in Fine & Studio Arts needs to check out Eastern Illinois University.
 Students who complete this degree state that they receive average early career earnings of fine art and mid-career earnings of $24,300.
 This is a tremendous selection for students who opt for the charms of a quaint college town.